Say goodbye to your Temporomandibular Joint Dysfunction (Jaw Pain)!

 In this section, we will break down and organize the jaw joint structures and components into different categories.
 To begin with, we deem it necessary to start with the Joint Capsule of the TMJ.

 The TMJ capsule is a fibrous membrane that encompasses the Temporomandibular Joint in its entirety.
 This fibrous layer attaches to the articular eminence as it surrounds the joint.
 Coincidently, the articular disc of the TMJ owes its‘ rise to this membrane.
 The Joint Capsule envelops the entire joint.
 It is the outermost soft-tissue component of the Jaw Joint.

 The unique feature of the TMJ is the articular disc.
 The capsule has significance in many respects, but most important of these is the fact that the Articular disc is the fibrous extension of the capsule.

 - The Articular Disc:

 The disc is composed of fibrocartilagenous tissue much like the firm and flexible elastic cartilage of the ear.
 The articular disc lies between the two bones that form the jaw joint (temporal bone and the mandible).

 The articular disc is the most important anatomical structure found in the TMJ.
 The disc is biconcave so that it can accommodate the sliding action between the two bones of the jaw.
 The articular disc is firm and appears round to oval in shape.
 Malfunction, slippage or trauma to the articular disc can result in varying degrees of temporomandibular joint dysfunction.
 If you have a temporomandibular joint dysfunction, we can help.
 Don’t ignore or neglect jaw pain.
-Let us help today.
+Let our experts treat your Temporomandibular Joint Dysfunction today.